VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

 When running Companion on the Raspberry Pi, the recommended mode of operation is "headless" (no monitor, keyboard, or mouse attached).
 As such, it is recommended to use Raspberry Pi OS Lite as your operating system.
 This maximizes the resources available to Companion.
 If you wish to have a desktop user interface on the same Pi, there are steps at the end of this document that will get you there.

-> :information_source: **Please Note:** Raspberry Pi OS is the only supported Raspberry Pi operating system.
+> :information_source: **Please Note:** Raspberry Pi OS, and Ubuntu Server are the only supported Raspberry Pi operating system.
 These instructions do not work with the n00bs environment (known incompatibility), and no other operating systems have been tested or are supported.

 - [Installing Companion](#installing-companion)
 - [Adding a Desktop User Interface](#adding-a-desktop-user-interface)